-- (i) it has not offered or sold and will not offer or sell in Hong Kong, by means of any document, any 2016 Tier 1 Bonds, except for 2016 Tier 1 Bonds which are a "structured product" as defined in the Securities and Futures Ordinance (Cap.
-571) of Hong Kong ("SFO"), other than (a) to "professional investors" as defined in the SFO; or (b) in other circumstances which do not result in the document being a "prospectus" as defined in the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) of Hong Kong or which do not constitute an offer to the public within the meaning of that Ordinance; and - (ii) it has not issued or had in its possession for the purposes of issue, and will not issue or have in its possession for the purposes of issue, whether in Hong Kong or elsewhere, any advertisement, invitation or document relating to the 2016 Tier 1 Bonds, which is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to 2016 Tier 1 Bonds which are or are intended to be disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the SFO and any rules made under that Ordinance.
+- (i) it has not offered or sold and will not offer or sell in Hong Kong, by means of any document, any 2017 Tier 1 Bonds, except for 2017 Tier 1 Bonds which are a "structured product" as defined in the Securities and Futures Ordinance (Cap.
+571) of Hong Kong (the "SFO"), other than (a) to "professional investors" as defined in the SFO and any rules made under the SFO; or (b) in other circumstances which do not result in the document being a "prospectus" as defined in the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
+32) of Hong Kong (the "C(WUMP)O")or which do not constitute an offer to the public within the meaning of the C(WUMP)O; and - (ii) it has not issued or had in its possession for the purposes of issue, and will not issue or have in its possession for the purposes of issue, whether in Hong Kong or elsewhere, any advertisement, invitation or document relating to the 2017 Tier 1 Bonds, which is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to 2017 Tier 1 Bonds which are or are intended to be disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the SFO and any rules made under the SFO.